 Mindfulness builds the understanding that emotions are natural biological processes that are neither positive nor negative, but are neutral experiences.
 Mindfulness helps students become acquainted with our eight basic emotions, which were articulated by psychologist Robert Plutchik.
 The eight basic emotions are: anger, joy, trust, sadness, disgust, surprise, anticipation, and fear.

-The lessons offer students strategies for recognizing and managing intense emotions.
-These strategies include body scans and visualizations, drawing and writing, and even partner and small group collaborations.
 With consistent practice, mindfulness strategies help students maintain self-control in the moment and remain on a successful trajectory.

 The Mindful Student activities focus on one of the seven Fly Five Mindfulness Principles.
 These principles highlight simple practices that students and teachers can incorporate into their daily routine.
 They remind us to stay present, aware, and in control of our emotions, which helps us maintain perspective and balance in any situation.